 Thank you for your concern for our students abroad.

 Marquette University understands the current uncertainty and fears surrounding the spread of COVID-19 (Coronavirus).
 Like universities across the country, Marquette’s Office of International Education is currently monitoring resources related to the spread of coronavirus worldwide and is in close communication with our university partners abroad to understand the situation on the ground in each affected location.
-As the situation at each University in each location is different, we are working hard to determine the best way to move forward.
+As the situation at each University in each location is different, we assess each location separately.